loburets/laravel-simple-api/readme.md

 - Clone this repo `git clone git@github.com:loburets/laravel-simple-api.git`
 - Go to the Laradock directory `cd laravel-simple-api/laradock`
+- Ensure that your Docker daemon is run (click to your docker icon or something like that)
 - Run `docker-compose up -d nginx mysql && docker-compose logs -f --tail 20 workspace`
 - Add new string to your hosts file `127.0.0.1 laravel-api.test`
 - Done!
 See the http://laravel-api.test/